YubicoLabs/cose-two-party-signing-algs-rfc/draft-lundberg-cose-two-party-signing-algs.md

 * Updated reference to ARKG parameter `info` renamed to `ctx`.
 * Refined abstract and introduction to emphasize that the central novelty is not split algorithms as a concept, but providing COSE algorithm identifiers for use cases that benefit from such splitting.
-* Replaced reference to draft-ietf-jose-fully-specified-algorithms with rfc9864.
+* Replaced reference to draft-ietf-jose-fully-specified-algorithms with RFC 9864.
 * Added inline definitions of Ed25519ph and Ed448ph registrations,
   replacing speculative references to registrations that do not exist elsewhere.
-* Added missing captions to tables 1 and 2.
+* Added missing captions to Tables 1 and 2.

 -02